 Cache stashing can be performed over the ACP interface, or the CHI master interface.
-Stash requests target the L3 cache.
+Stash requests can target the L3 cache, or any of the L2 caches in cores within the cluster.
+The available stashing bandwidth is likely to be higher when stashing to L3.

 On the CHI interface, all types of stash snoops are supported.
+The field, StashLPIDValid, indicates the target of the stash.
+If the field is clear, the stash is directed to the L3 cache.
+If it is set, the stash is directed to an L2 cache.
+In this case, the StashLPID field indicates which core is targeted.
 The cluster always attempts to allocate a stash request.
 However, if it is heavily loaded and does not have any free buffers, it drops the stash request to avoid a potential system deadlock.